Skip to Content

 Total: NAD960/US$67 pp.

 The Namibian Dollar (NAD$) is equal to the South African Rand (ZAR).
-The current exchange rate with USD you can find here.
+The current exchange rate in USD you can find here.

 How to book the Fish River Canyon hike?

 Booking is compulsory.
 First, you phone one of the numbers provided to inquire about availability.
-In Windhoek, Namibia (+264 61) 285 7333 reservations@nwr.com.na.
-In Cape Town (+27 21) 422 3761 ct.bookings@nwr.com.na.
-If any suitable for your dates are available you book them over the phone.
+In Windhoek, Namibia (+264 61) 285 7333 or e-mail: reservations@nwr.com.na.
+In Cape Town (+27 21) 422 3761 or e-mail: ct.bookings@nwr.com.na.
+If any suitable for your dates are available you can book them over the phone.
 After that, you have 48 hours to pay a deposit (10%) to confirm your booking.
 Then you send an email with a confirmation of the payment.
-The total amount must be paid 30 days prior to the hike.
+The total amount must be paid 30 days prior to the starting day of the hike.

-How long beforehand do you have to book the trail?
+How long beforehand do you have to book the hike?

 We booked at the beginning of April for the second week in May, when we phoned there were still 4 or 5 days with 5 or so spots in May open so it’s possible to book just a month before.
 But if you have specific dates we’d suggest booking the hike two or three months beforehand.
 Only 30 people per day are allowed to start the hike.
 A French couple we met hiking booked it just 5 days before and they still could get a spot.